Pr\"ufer sheaves and generic sheaves over the weighted projective lines and elliptic curves: Introduction

 In view of the important role of generic modules, Pr\"{u}fer modules and adic modules in the representation theory of finite-dimensional algebras and generic sheaves over weighted projective lines of genus one, we make further study about two special quasi-coherent sheaves which we call Pr\"{u}fer sheaves and adic sheaves in this paper.
 The paper is organized as follows:

-In section 2, we recall the structure of the category of coherent sheaves over a weighted projective line of genus one.
-In section 3, we extend the concepts of Pr\"{u}fer modules and adic modules to Pr\"{u}fer sheaves and adic sheaves over a weighted projective line of genus one and show how to use Pr\"{u}fer sheaves and adic sheaves to classify the category of coherent sheaves.
-In section 4, we prove that generic sheaves, Pr\"{u}fer sheaves and adic sheaves are all pure injective objects.
+In section 2, we recall the structure of the category of coherent sheaves over a weighted projective line of genus one or an elliptic curve.
+In section 3, we extend the concepts of Pr\"{u}fer modules and adic modules to Pr\"{u}fer sheaves and adic sheaves over a weighted projective line of genus one or an elliptic curve and show how to use Pr\"{u}fer sheaves and adic sheaves to classify the category of coherent sheaves.
+In section 4, we prove that generic sheaves, Pr\"{u}fer sheaves and adic sheaves are pure-injective objects.
 Section 5 describes an important relationship between Pr\"{u}fer sheaves, adic sheaves and generic sheaves in Theorem 5.3 and Theorem 5.4.
 We provide two methods to construct generic sheaves by using Pr\"{u}fer sheaves and coherent sheaves in section 6.